eiffel-community/eiffel-intelligence/wiki/markdown/subscription-with-REST-POST-notification.md

         "notificationType": "REST_POST",
         "restPostBodyMediaType": "application/x-www-form-urlencoded",
         "notificationMessageKeyValues": [
+            // With 'application/x-www-form-urlencoded' for REST_POST it is
+            // possible to have multiple key/value pairs in the notification message.
             {
                 // The form key should match the external API to which
                 // Eiffel Intelligence will send the notification of a
                 // fulfilled subscription.
-                // The form value will be run through JMESPATH engine so
+                // The form value will be run through JMESPath engine so
-                // it is possible to use JMESPATH expressions to extract
+                // it is possible to use JMESPath expressions to extract
                 // content from the aggregated object.
 The form value can
                 // only be one JSON object.

-                "formkey": "data",
+                "formkey": "external-api-parameter-name",
                 "formvalue": "{parameters: [{ name: 'full_aggregation', value : to_string(@) }, { name: 'artifact_identity', value : '@.identity' }]}"
+            },
+            {
+                "formkey": "another-parameter",
+                "formvalue": "@.flowContexts[?product == 'myAwesomeProduct']"
             }
         ],
         "requirements": [